• Home |

 Pros Cons

-Ideal penetration in FBI ballistic gelatin testing Expensive
+✓ Excellent performance in FBI ballistic testing ✗ Expensive

-Trusted by law enforcement and federal agencies abroad
+✓ Trusted by local and federal law enforcement agencies

 Why I Chose It

-Hornady's Critical Duty is one of the world’s most successful and prolific self-defense ammo lines and with good reason.
-Many state and federal law enforcement agencies have turned to Critical Duty and Critical Defense for their carry gun ammo.
+Hornady Critical Duty is one of the world's most successful and prolific home and self-defense ammo lines, and with good reason.
+Many state and federal law enforcement agencies have turned to Critical Duty for their carry gun ammo.

-This improved terminal performance of the 135 grain bullet is excellent.
-When passing through tissue, the 9mm projectile expands to over 0.63” in diameter before coming to a stop and does so incredibly reliably.
+The terminal performance of the 135 grain bullet is excellent.
+When passing through soft tissue, the 9mm projectile expands to over 0.63" in diameter before coming to a rest, and it does so extremely reliably.

-Recoil is a bit sharp out of a sub-compact, but that comes with the territory.
-The 135 grain JHP needs the extra velocity for sufficient kinetic energy for deep penetration.
+Recoil is a bit sharp out of a subcompact, but that comes with the territory.
+The 135 grain JHP needs its extra velocity to ensure it reaches its target with sufficient energy for deep penetration.

-Overall, this round has proven itself repeatedly in law enforcement situations, performing well in every test we (or the FBI and ATF) can think of.
-Personally, that’s good enough for me.
+This round has proven itself repeatedly in law enforcement situations, and performed well in every test we (and the FBI and ATF) can think of.
+That's good enough for me.

-Federal 9mm Ammo - 50 Rounds of 147 Grain FMJ Ammunition
+Best Target Ammo - Winchester 9mm Ammo - 1000 Rounds of 115 Grain FMJ Ammunition

 1 2 3 4 5 6 7 8 9 +10